Thiagobc23/COVID-19/README.md

 ### More Info About this Project:
 For now, I'm just collecting and analyzing data.
-As things are way too fast I'm not properly documenting my code or explaining what I'm doing, but I do want to revisit this project and complete it properly.
+As things are way too fast I'm not properly documenting my code, but I do plan to return and fix this :)